 About

-Vanoudenhoven’s art is about refining the unrefined, often in collages and always with untraditional materials.
-He transforms raw, gritty images or materials into beautiful and noble presentations, putting them in another context.
+He also transforms raw, gritty images or materials into noble presentations, putting them in another context.
 Take, for example, porn magazines.
-Vanoudenhoven literally cuts out their vulgarity by artfully arranging photo clips in geometric shapes like fishnet or Cubism.
-With unraveled paper clips, he transforms ordinary objects into works of art.
+He literally cuts out their vulgarity by artfully arranging paper cuts in geometric shapes like fishnet or Cubism.
+“Skin Hunger,” for example, made up of isolated circles of different skin colours like floating virus particles, speaks to the longing for human touch that many people felt during the pandem

 “I like geometric forms and the repetition of patterns as they give peace through containment or predictability,” says Vanoudenhoven.

-In other works, the trompe l’oeil is instantly obvious such as hundreds of nails stuck into a Styrofoam head or broken Christmas ornaments arranged like Sanskrit language or computer code.
+Vanoudenhoven also uses ordinary objects to create striking artworks, such as thousands of unravelled paperclips strategically arranged, hundreds of coloured pins stuck into a Styrofoam head or broken Christmas ornaments arranged like Sanskrit language or computer code.
 Such works prove that one man’s trash is another man’s treasure, depending on what we do with it and how we view it.
-They inspire us have gratitude for even the most basic or least desirable of things.
+They inspire us have gratitude for even the most basic of things.

-“In art, I have complete freedom to do whatever I want and the peace of mind of unhindered creativity,” he summarizes as an artist.
+“In art, I have complete freedom to do whatever I want and the peace of mind of unhindered creativity,” Vanoudenhoven says.
 “It’s the reverse commute of television; instead of being a public figure inside private homes, I’m making my private works available to the public.
 It’s telling a story in a different way.”